AstraZeneca/runnable/docs/concepts/run-log.md

 All the steps of the parent dag have the same exact name as the step name provided in the dag.

-The naming of the steps of the nested branches like parallel, map or dag are gviven below.
+The naming of the steps of the nested branches like parallel, map or dag are given below.
 #### parallel step

 The steps of the parallel branch follow parent_step.branch_name.child_step name.